Closed beta · 139 teams already in

 02How is MAD Studio different from running prompts in ChatGPT or Claude?

 A single prompt gives you one model's first-pass answer.
-MAD Studio runs 2–100 reasoning agents through formal protocols — open discussion, truth-seeking debate with a 10-phase M-MAD verdict, or two-team battle and collaboration modes — so claims get rebutted, evidence gets weighed, and verdicts come with auditable per-dimension scorecards instead of a single confidence number.
+MAD Studio runs 2–100 reasoning agents through five built-in protocol engines — Truth-Seeking Debate (10-phase M-MAD), Open Discussion, Team Discussion (battle/collaboration), Blind Ping Pong, Scored Debate (FREE-MAD) — plus a custom Protocol Library you can fork and save.
+Claims get rebutted, evidence gets weighed, and verdicts come with auditable per-dimension scorecards.

 03Which AI models can I use with MAD Studio?